 These small-group roundtables are a fantastic opportunity to discuss your work and its impact the Princeton community.
 It’s also an excellent professional development opportunity where you sharpen your skills in talking to a general audience about your work.
 If you undertook your investigations as part of a team, feel free to arrange for two of the team to present together.

-Symposium proceedings, comprised of one-page executive summaries of the implications of each student-inquirers findings for administrators, will be distributed and made available online to the entire campus community.
-Additionally, each roundtable facilitator will record key insights from discussions and make them available to participants.
+Symposium Proceedings, comprised of one-page executive summaries of the implications of each student-inquirers findings for administrators, are available online to the entire campus community.
+Additionally, each roundtable facilitator recorded key insights from discussions and make them available to participants.
 (Note: These materials will be available soon.)